The Munich Football Arena is in Germany's third largest city; top Munich tourist attractions include the Englischer Garten.

 Home to around 1.6 million people, Munich is Germany's third largest city.
 Due to its location close to the Alps and the nearby lakes, plus the generally laid-back lifestyle of its population, Munich has been labelled (with a sly wink) as the most northerly city in Italy.

-For UEFA EURO 2020, the Football Arena Munich will hold three group matches, all involving Germany, plus a quarter-final.
+The Munich Football Arena held three UEFA EURO 2020 group matches, all involving Germany, plus eventual winners Italy's 2-1 quarter-final victory against Belgium.
 Since it will also be a venue for UEFA EURO 2024, it will be the first stadium in history to host games in consecutive UEFA European Championships.

 Chill in the English Garden

 A 78km-long network of paths situated in over 910 acres of land in central Munich, the Englischer Garten is a great place to relax.
 The northern part is suitable for long walks and exercise, while the southern end features the 25m-tall Chinese Tower and one of the city's most beautiful beer gardens.

 The Eisbach (literal translation: ice stream) is a man-made river that runs through the English Garden, which features a celebrated standing wave.
 At around 50cm tall, the wave serves as a year-round destination for surfers and tourists alike.

 The Maxvorstadt has plenty of galleries and museums, with the Kunstareal (translation: art district) offering access to thousands of years of great art.
 With plenty of cafés, bars and restaurants nearby, it's a great place to explore at a leisurely pace.

 When is UEFA EURO 2024?